r4pi/r4pi.org/content/en/news/index.md

 ## 2022-03-09 - Added a Spanish translation

-The R4Pi team is dedicated to supporting our users as well as we possibly can using the limited resources at out disposal.
+The R4Pi team is dedicated to supporting our users as well as we possibly can using the limited resources at our disposal.
 To better support our users and further the reach of the project, we're excited to announce that this site is now also [available in Spanish](/es/).
 This translation is the work of R4Pi team member,